Mnichovo Hradiště: History

-The first written mention of Mnichovo Hradiště is from 1279.
+The first written mention of Hradiště is from 1279.
 It was founded by monks from the nearby Cistercian monastery in Klášter Hradiště nad Jizerou.
-The town was named the same as the monastery, Hradiště (meaning "gord").
-From the 19th century, the town is called Mnichovo Hradiště ("Monk's Gord").
+The monastery owned the town until 1420, when both the monastery and the town were burned down by the Orebites.
+After the Hussite Wars, properties of the monastery were divided among various noble families.
+Since then, the owners of Hradiště have often changed.
+The owners included Jan Čapek of Sány, Mikuláš Berka of Dubá, Old Town of Prague and Jan of Vartenberk.

+From the end of the 16th century, the town was owned by the Budovec of Budov family.
+Václav Budovec of Budov was executed in 1621.
+After his death, the Hradiště estate was acquired by Albrecht von Wallenstein, who soon gave it to his relative Maxmilián of Waldstein.
+At the end of the 17th century, Hradiště became the centre of an extensive estate.
+In the 18th century, the town developed rapidly.
+New houses and representative buildings were built, culture and education were supported and a Jewish community was established.
+The Waldstein family owned the estate until 1945.

-Until 1918, Münchengrätz – Mnichovo Hradiště was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918 the town was part of Austria-Hungary and was the centre of a district, which was one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

-In 2010 a factory producing cola-based drink Kofola was opened in Mnichovo Hradiště.
+In 2010, a factory producing the Czech cola-based drink Kofola opened in Mnichovo Hradiště.

 Transport

-The D10 motorway runs next to the town.
+The D10 motorway from Prague to Turnov runs next to the town.

+Mnichovo Hradiště is located on the railway line Prague–Turnov.

 Sights

 The main landmark of the town is Mnichovo Hradiště Castle.
 The original Gothic fortress was rebuilt into a Renaissance residence in 1606 by Václav Budovec of Budov.
-In 1621, it was acquired by Albrecht von Wallenstein.
-His family, the Waldstein family, owned the castle until 1945.
 In 1945, it was confiscated by the state.
 Today the castle is still owned by the state and is open to the public.
 It is protected as a national cultural monument.

-The castle is connected to the baroque complex of the Capuchin monastery from the 1690s, founded by the Waldsteins.
+The castle is connected to the Baroque complex of the Capuchin monastery from the 1690s, founded by the Waldsteins.
 The complex include the Church of the Holy Three Kings, the convent and the burial chapel of the Waldsteins.
 The remains of Albrecht von Wallenstein were moved from Jičín to the chapel in 1723.

+The Church of Saint James the Great is among the most valuable buildings of the town.
+It was built in the Baroque style in 1726–1727.